In some cases you may be unable to change a security header from within Really Simple SSL because the settings is disabled.

 Apache & Litespeed

 The config files for Nginx can be in different locations.
-On shared hosting platforms, you usually do not have access to the nginx.conf files and will need to ask your web hoster to remove the security headers set in those files.
+On shared hosting platforms, you will not have access to the nginx.conf files and will need to ask your web hoster to remove the security headers set in those files.

 Plugins or PHP files

 There are plugins that set headers in their own PHP files or in wp-config.php or your themes functions.php.
 If you cannot find where security headers were set you could check these files for lines that set those headers.
-Note: If you cannot find the header in the wp-config.php or functions.php, the header may be set by a plugin.
-You will probably need to change a setting in that plugin or remove that plugin to prevent the security header from re-appearing.
+Note: If you cannot find the header in the wp-config.php or functions.php, the header may be set inside a plugin.
+You will then need to change a setting or remove that plugin to prevent the security header from re-appearing.

 There are many different ways to set security headers in Cloudflare.
 There are Cloudflare workers, transform rules, the certificate settings and a few more obscure ways.
-If you have set unwanted security headers through Cloudflare check this URL for documentation on where they could be set.
+If you have unwanted security headers set by Cloudflare check this URL for documentation on where they could be set.

 *For some configurations it is possible that .htaccess is not directly writable.
 There will be an error in your Really Simple SSL dashboard.
 You can fix this issue by reading this article.
 If you have followed this article, reload the dashboard and the notification should be gone.